dougnoel/sentinel/README.md

 ```

-### How to navigate to step definition file from feature file scenario step ###
+### How do I navigate to step definition file from feature file scenario step? ###
-Press CTRL + Click on feature file scenario, This should navigate to associated step defintion, but if this does not work, the follow below steps:
+Press CTRL + Click (Command + Click on a Mac) on the feature file scenario, This should navigate to associated step defintion, but if this does not work, the follow below steps:
-1. On Eclipse go to Help
+1. In Eclipse go to Help
 2. Select Eclipse Marketplace
 3. Search for cucumber
 4. result should return Cucumber eclipse plugin and Natural plugin